benwiz/graphics/README.md

 - Now
   - Delaunay Monsters
-    - Make frame rate dynamic but smooth.
-Probably needs to go in state.
+    - Monster construct
-    - General movement of the monster as a whole
+      - Monster must have overall angle of movement
-    - Overall health of monster needs to be considered
+      - Overall health of monster needs to be considered.
+Each monster's life is finite, do not spawn infinite points.
+Do spawn infinite monsters.
       - Multiple monsters

 - Next
   - Stretch Pixels